All of the words in the book Viking Funeral are my grief therapy. Welcome to my couch.

 If you have found this blog through the hellfire valley of grief, I am with you.
 While none of us have an identical experience with grief, I have empathy for your pain and an understanding that your walk through this place will leave you forever changed.
 Our grief is as unique as our fingerprints, and none of us move through here the same way.

-The original chapters have been removed as I prepare for the final wrap-up of the book and stab at a screenplay.
-I am grateful for my walk through the hellfire of grief with the help of all of you even though there was still a load of cursing that may have made your eyes bleed a little.
+The original chapters have been removed as I prepare for the final wrap-up of the book and stab at a screenplay showcasing his actual funeral, the people, the stories, the laughter, the love.
+I am grateful for my walk through the hellfire of grief with the help of all of you, even though there was still a load of cursing that may have made your eyes bleed a little.

-I would like to announce that I have made it through, but honestly, there is no other side like a riverbank over there; I would like to amend the no one escapes death statement to include, no one escapes grieving.
+I would like to announce that I have made it through, but honestly, there is no other side to get to, like a riverbank over there; I would like to amend the no one escapes death statement to include no one escapes grieving either.

 I think this grief chapter of our life experience is meant for deeper diving, uncovering from what we are made.
 It may feel ice cold at first, with nothing but pre-drowning and undertow, but working to understand the cold and the current, working with it can transport us through our self-examination to a place of possibly beautiful understanding of ourselves, of life, of living fully.